-- 1. Surface systems such as roads, sidewalks, bridges, drainage ditches, street-lights, and transit rail lines; and - Underground systems such as water distribution pipe systems, wastewater collection pipe systems, manholes, catch basins, and storm drainage collection systems and tunnels Line 2297 Other Please enter description Line 2298 Other Please enter description Line 2299 Total Infrastructure Assets This line is automatically calculated.
+- 1. Surface systems such as roads, sidewalks, bridges, drainage ditches, street-lights, and transit rail lines; and - 2.
+Underground systems such as water distribution pipe systems, wastewater collection pipe systems, manholes, catch basins, and storm drainage collection systems and tunnels Line 2297 Other Please enter description Line 2298 Other Please enter description Line 2299 Total Infrastructure Assets This line is automatically calculated.
 It is the sum of lines 2205 through 2298.
-Line 9920 Total Capital Assets This line is automatically calculated.
+Line 9920 Total Tangible Capital Assets This line is automatically calculated.
 It is the sum of lines 2099 and 2299.
 Line 2405 Construction-in-progress (51 9910 04) This line automatically carried forward from Schedule 51C line 9910 column 4.
 Line 9921 Total Tangible Capital Assets and Construction-in-progress This line automatically calculated.
 It is the sum of lines 9920 and 2405.
 NOTE: SCHEDULE 51A & 51B: NET BOOK VALUE (NBV) SHOULD NEVER BE NEGATIVE!

 Schedule 51C: Construction-in-progress This schedule captures construction-in-progress by function.
 Column 1: Opening Balance This column is automatically populated by the ending construction-in-progress balance from the previous year.
+However, amounts in this column can be adjusted if needed.
 Column 2: Expenditures in Current Year In Column 2, enter by function the costs incurred in the current year for capital work not yet completed.
 Column 3: Less: Assets Capitalized In Column 3, enter by function the tangible capital assets capitalized in the current year.
+These amounts should be recorded as positive values.
 Column 4: Closing Balance This column is automatically calculated as follows:

-Opening Balance Expenditures in year Column 1 Column 2 Assets Capitalized Column 3 Schedule 53: Consolidated Statement of Change in Net Financial Assets (Net Debt) and Sources of Financing for Tangible Capital Asset Acquisition Financing/Donations Consolidated Statement of Change in Net Financial Assets (Net Debt) The statement of change in net financial assets (net debt) explains the difference between a municipality's surplus or deficit and its change in net debt in the same reporting year.
+Closing Construction-in-Progress Balance Opening Balance Expenditures in year Assets Capitalized Column 1 Column 2 Column 3 Schedule 53: Consolidated Statement of Change in Net Financial Assets (Net Debt) and Sources of Financing for Tangible Capital Asset Acquisition Financing/Donations Consolidated Statement of Change in Net Financial Assets (Net Debt) The statement of change in net financial assets (net debt) explains the difference between a municipality's surplus or deficit and its change in net financial assets or net debt in the same reporting year.
 This statement provides for the reporting of the acquisition of tangible capital assets and other significant items that have an impact on the difference between the annual surplus or deficit and the change in net financial assets or net debt.
 Line 1010 Annual Surplus (Deficit) This line is automatically populated from line 2099, Schedule 10, Consolidated Statement of Operations: Revenue.
 Line 1020 Acquisition of tangible capital assets Report the acquisition of tangible capital assets.

-Line 1030 Amortization of tangible capital assets Amortization of tangible capital assets is automatically populated from Schedule 51-line 9910 column 8.
-Line 1031 Contributed (Donated) tangible capital assets Report the contribution/donation of tangible capital assets from developers, etc. Line 1032 Change in construction-in-progress Report the change in construction-in-progress of tangible capital assets.
+Line 1030 Amortization of tangible capital assets Amortization of tangible capital assets is automatically populated from Schedule 51-line 9910 column 8 Line 1031 Contributed (Donated) tangible capital assets Report the contribution/donation of tangible capital assets from developers, etc. Line 1032 Change in construction-in-progress Report the change in construction-in-progress of tangible capital assets.
 Line 1040 (Gain)/Loss on sale of tangible capital assets Report the excess or deficiency of proceeds from the disposal/and or sale of tangible capital assets over net book value.
 Line 1050 Proceeds on sale of tangible capital assets Report the proceeds on sale of tangible capital assets.
 Line 1060 Write-downs of tangible capital assets Report the write-downs of tangible capital assets.